GrewdonGaming21/FBI-Custom-Themes/README.md

 # FBI-Team-Magma-Theme
-This is a Giratina Theme that I made for the 3DS Homebrew tool, FBI, coincidentaly also because of boredom.
+This is a Team Magma Theme that I made for the 3DS Homebrew tool, FBI, coincidentaly also because of boredom.

-This has been tested and approved.
+### This not has been tested and approved yet.

 Instructions: Click "Clone or Download" Click "Download ZIP" Extract the .zip Place all the .png files into 3DS:/fbi/theme/.
 If those directories dont exist, create them.
 Do not move any other files because FBI won't read them.
 Enjoy